Is Melaleuca A Scam?

 You join the company for a one time fee of $35.
 Then you are required to buy a minimum amount of products each month either for your own use or from your direct marketing attempts to others.
 This works out to be about $55 each month.
 They use a point system that I go into in more detail below under “Forced Purchases” It should be noted that a large number of good folks join only to get the products, they do it as a money saver and as a green alternative.
 Most of them never consider the business side of things.

 Apparently the popular way to earn is to get people to join the company so they can order themselves at wholesale prices.
 That lets you buy your products at wholesale prices.
-Then you will earn 7% commission on what ever any one of your referrals buys in terms of the products.
+Then you will earn 7% commission on whatever any one of your referrals buys in terms of the products.
 From what I can tell, I honestly feel that the majority of your business will be this way.
 This is probably a turn off for most people because recruiting is always a hurdle for most work at home seekers when it comes to these type of work at home opportunities.
-Lord knows it use to be for me.
-Oh by the way, you don’t earn any commission on the $35 sign up fee that your referrals must pay to join the company.
-I think that’s a crappy policy after all you made the introduction.
+Lord knows it used to be for me, I am happy that I eventually found a full-time online job that I absolutely enjoy.
+If you want to learn about it you can have a look at my #1 Free Work At Home Recommendation.
+Oh by the way, you don't earn any commission on the $35 sign up fee that your referrals must pay to join the company.
+I think that's a crappy policy after all you made the introduction.
 You should earn commission on any fee the company charges.

 How & when are you paid?